 3 tablespoons olive oil, divided, plus additional for greasing

 2 cups all-purpose flour, plus additional for dusting

 1 tablespoon baking powder

 1 1/2 teaspoons coarse sea salt

-Gather the ingredients.
-Preheat oven to 425 F. Grease a large rimmed baking sheet with a drizzle of olive oil.
+Preheat an oven to 425 F. Grease a large rimmed baking sheet with a drizzle of olive oil.

 In a large bowl, combine the flour, baking powder, and salt.

 Stir in the water and 1 tablespoon of the olive oil.

 Turn the dough out onto a lightly floured surface and knead for 1 minute.